Nothing beats a warming bowl of homemade chicken soup come cool weather.

 They key to this soup is using all the bones and skins you would normally dispose of and extracting their lovely flavor…you simply can’t beat it!

-I think you will love this soup too, it goes well with homemade bread, gluten free vegan biscuits, or a slice of my Millet Cornbread.
+I think you will love this soup too, it goes well with homemade wholegrain gluten free bread, gluten free vegan biscuits, or a slice of my corn free cornbread.
 What better way to use up a turkey or chicken carcass than a quick and easy meal full of flavor!!??